-And more ways into the same mathematics and other resources that may be used.
+And more ways into the same mathematics.

-Other activities that complement this one could be:
+Other activities that complement this:

-- Stacking box-modeling materials and other containers - Stacking shoe boxes in a role-play shoe shop - Stacking cuboid boxes or cylinders as tins in a role play grocery shop. - Making large scale constructions using crates, large boxes and cylinders - Stacking stones or sticks in a forest school environment - Making a pile of real bricks. - Tackling group challenges such as building a castle for a mouse, a house for a teddy or a giant's castle.
+- Stacking box-modelling materials and other containers - Stacking shoe boxes in a role-play shoe shop - Stacking cuboid boxes or cylinders as tins in a role play grocery shop - Making large-scale constructions using crates, large boxes and cylinders - Stacking stones or sticks in a forest school environment - Making a pile of real bricks - Tackling group challenges such as building a castle for a mouse, a house for a teddy or a giant's castle.